 Take your time arriving, navigating the Metro and getting settled at your accommodations.
 Your 3 days in Washington DC start in earnest with a stroll through Chinatown and dinner at one of the city’s great wine bars.
 Flight is heavy on the atmosphere and very friendly to solo diners.
 They serve flights of wine, as the name suggests, and I highly recommend trying one that features Virginia wines.
 Washington DC is just an hour or two from a burgeoning wine region where you can find quality Bordeaux-style blends, dry Provencal-style roses, and full-bodied whites like Chardonnay and Viognier.
 If you prefer something more tried and true, you’ll be spoiled for choice.
 Flight’s bottle list has over 600 labels!
 The dinner menu has a mix of small plates and entrees, mostly American dishes with a little Mediterranean flair.
 Wine flights are $18 and entrees range from $12-24, so this is a splurge, but a worthwhile one.

 If wine bars aren’t to your taste, and you’re lucky enough for your travel dates to line up with a home game, trade Flight in for Top of the Yard.
 This rooftop bar overlooks Nationals Park, the playing field of the Washington Nationals baseball team.
-The 2020 regular season kicks off Thursday, April 2 against the Mets.
+Spring training starts February 25 and the 2023 regular season kicks off Thursday, March 30 against the Braves.
 The bar serves brats, burgers and classic bar appetizers.
 Pour a cold one and enjoy a deeply American springtime tradition.

 Day 1: Monuments & Memorials